ReadAlongs/Studio/docs/cli-ref.rst

 - :ref:`cli-align`: full alignment pipeline, from plain text or XML to a viewable readalong
-- :ref:`cli-prepare`: convert a plain text file into XML, for align
+- :ref:`cli-make-xml`: convert a plain text file into XML, for align
-- :ref:`cli-tokenize`: tokenize a prepared XML file
+- :ref:`cli-tokenize`: tokenize an XML file
 - :ref:`cli-g2p`: g2p a tokenized XML file
 - :ref:`cli-langs`: list supported languages